-The decision to race was built on decades of dreaming — first at the helm of a six-horsepower go-kart, and later at the wheel of a GT3-spec Ferrari Challenge car — but it wasn’t until the end of 2016 that I took some essential first steps.
+The decision to race was built on decades of dreaming — first at the helm of a six-horsepower go-kart and later at the wheel of a GT3-spec Ferrari Challenge car — but it wasn’t until the end of 2016 that I took some essential first steps.
 To compete in a nationally sanctioned racing organization like the Sports Car Club of America (SCCA), you must apply for a novice competition license ($120) and complete a racing school program.

-There’s only one caveat when it comes to doing a SCCA race school: You’ll need to source your own vehicle.
+There’s only one caveat regarding doing an SCCA race school: You must source your own vehicle.
 The benefit of the more expensive schools is that they provide and maintain a car for you to use during the program.
-Two reasons why that isn’t a big deal, though: 1) after the program, you’d need your own race car to, you know, race, and (2) if you’re using your own car during the school, you’ll be that much more in sync with it when the real competition begins.
-Alternatively, you can rent a race car from a private party or company, but rentals can be even more expensive than schools ($2,000-$3,000 per day).
+Two reasons why that isn’t a big deal, though:

-There are literally hundreds of refining questions to answer before you’re ready to make a purchase, but here’s a shortcut: find a car with high production numbers and therefore ample spare parts.
+There are hundreds of refining questions to answer before you’re ready to make a purchase, but here’s a shortcut: find a car with high production numbers and ample spare parts.
 A good suggestion for a front-drive car would be the Volkswagen Golf Mk1 (model years 1975-84) or the Honda CR-X (1984-91).
-For rear drive, check out the first or second generation Mazda Miata (1990-2005) or the first generation Mazda RX-7 (1979-86).
-Not only are these vehicles relatively affordable to purchase and maintain, but they are all eligible to compete in a variety of classes (depending on modifications).
+Check out the first or second-generation Mazda Miata (1990-2005) or the first-generation Mazda RX-7 (1979-86) for rear-drive.
+These vehicles are relatively affordable to purchase and maintain and are all eligible to compete in various classes (depending on modifications).

-After settling on a first generation Mazda Miata race car to compete in the Super Touring Light (STL) class, Dean Case and Jacob Brown (of Mazda Motorsport and Mazda North America, respectively) set to work finding a car.
+After settling on a first-generation Mazda Miata race car to compete in the Super Touring Light (STL) class, Dean Case and Jacob Brown (of Mazda Motorsport and Mazda North America, respectively) set to work finding a car.
 It was in the basement of Mazda’s NA headquarters (while perusing decades of Mazda racing and production car history) that Dean introduced me to my future crew chief, Steve Lepper.
-Steve was an automotive industry veteran, having worked for Toyota as an engineer for 15 years before establishing his own shop, Gearhead’s Garage.
+Steve was an automotive industry veteran, working for Toyota as an engineer for 15 years before establishing his own shop, Gearhead’s Garage.